-These items may not be used in the classroom during the school day unless given permission, as they may cause a disruption of or interference with the learning environment.
+These items may not be used in the classroom during the school day unless given permission, as they may cause a distraction and interference with the learning environment.
 Teachers may permit headsets or iPods on special occasions or for classroom use.
 Parents are encouraged to be aware of the music selections their children are choosing.
-Students may leave these items in their locked lockers for use before or after school hours.
-Note: If locker is not locked the school is not responsible for lost equipment.
+Students must leave these items in their locked lockers for use before or after school hours.
+Note: The school is not responsible for lost equipment if the locker is not locked.